 - What changes would have the most dramatic impact in reducing sugar consumption?

 - Should and can we follow the USA, in separating added and total sugars on labelling?

 - Will the sugary drinks tax be passed on to consumers, lost in promotions or absorbed by manufacturers – and will it have any impact on purchasing?

 - The evidence: are sweeteners an effective way to reduce total calorie intake?

-- How do sweeteners impact on behaviour?
+- How do sweeteners impact on purchasing behaviour and consumption patterns?